IPRS Indexed Home Page

 innovation and to empower inventors, creative thinkers and policy makers.

-IPRS has received grants from the U.S. Department of Energy to develop models
+IPRS has received grants from the U.S. Department of Energy

-Research button to see further details and
+Click on Research to see further details and

 IPRS has also developed white papers on the U.S. patent